Offensive-Panda/ProcessInjectionTechniques/Classic_Code_Injection_Local/readme.md

 ![](Assets/cci.gif)

-Find Complete Code Click Here: [Offensive-Panda/ProcessInjectionTechniques](https://github.com/Offensive-Panda/ProcessInjectionTechniques/tree/main/Classic_Code_Injection_Local/Classic_Code_Injection_Local)
+For GitHub-Repo Click Here: [Offensive-Panda/ProcessInjectionTechniques](https://github.com/Offensive-Panda/ProcessInjectionTechniques/tree/main/Classic_Code_Injection_Local/Classic_Code_Injection_Local)

 ### Disclaimer
 The content provided on this series is for educational and informational purposes only.
 It is intended to help users understand cybersecurity concepts and techniques for improving security defenses!